Lycheefei/enhancing-gnns-analysis-thesis/README.md

 ### Prediction Accuracy Test
 To evaluate prediction accuracy on real-world datasets:

-1. Navigate to the RealWorld_Datasets folder.
-2. Open the Jupyter notebook corresponding to the specific dataset (e.g., QM9.ipynb).
+1. Open the Jupyter notebook corresponding to the specific dataset (e.g., QM9.ipynb).
-3. Execute the notebook.
+2. Execute the notebook.
 All required datasets will be downloaded automatically.

 ## Citation
 If you use this code in your work, please cite the corresponding paper: